-On March 21, 2020, Indiana Governor Eric Holcomb signed a bill into law that increases the filing limit for small claims courts and clarifies the authority of magistrate judges.
+On April 26, 2021, Indiana Governor Eric Holcomb signed a bill into law that increases the filing limit for small claims courts starting on July 30, 2021.

 Let’s take a look at what the new law means for your case.